-The Group is currently managing a number of claims, security of payment adjudication and arbitration processes in relation to construction contracts.
+The Group is currently managing a number of claims, security of payment adjudications and an arbitration process in relation to construction contracts.
 The Directors are of the opinion that disclosure of any further information relating to these claims, adjudication and arbitration processes would be prejudicial to the interests of the Group.

-29. Subsequent events
+30. Subsequent events